 Gmail has certain email sending limits in place and you are only allowed to send a limited number of email messages per day.
 If you exceed the daily quota, Google may temporarily disable your Gmail account without any warnings and you may have to wait for up to 24 hours before you can regain access to your Gmail mailbox.

 Gmail has another restriction on the total number of recipients you can email per day so you cannot use CC or BCC to bypass the daily email sending limit.
 Also, these limits are different for apps like Mail Merge for Gmail that send emails via the Gmail API.

 Gmail isn’t designed for sending bulk email.
 If you are planning to send an email message to a large group of friends using Gmail, do read the following rules to avoid temporary lockdown of your Gmail:

 Rule 1: You can send emails to a maximum of 500 recipients per day through the Gmail website.
+If you are a Google Apps for Work user, your daily limit is 10000 email recipients per day.

-Try exceeding the limit and your Gmail account may get temporarily disabled with the error – “Gmail Lockdown in Section 4.”
+If the limit is exceeded, Gmail account may get temporarily disabled with the error – “Gmail Lockdown in Section 4.”
 It is important to note that this limit is around recipients and not messages.
-Thus you can send 10 emails to 50 people each or 1 email can be addressed to a maximum of 500 people.
+Thus you can send 10 emails with 50 recipients each or 1 email can be addressed to a maximum of 500 people.

 Google, as per their program policies, may disable your Gmail account permanently if you don’t check your Gmail email for a period of nine months.